-• The first quarter CPAP meeting was conducted and members discussed paths forward to achieve progress based on 2023's priorities.
+• The CPAP meetings members are discussing paths forward to achieve progress based on 2023 priorities.

-• CPAP Project Plans will be reviewed and updated in the 2nd Quarter meeting.
+• CPAP Project Plans will be reviewed and updated in the 4th Quarter meeting.

 • CPAP and OCP looking for strategy to conduct evaluation of CPAP effectiveness.